rust-lang/rust/docs/dev/README.md

 # Getting in Touch

-rust-analyzer is a part of [RLS-2.0 working group](https://github.com/rust-lang/compiler-team/tree/6a769c13656c0a6959ebc09e7b1f7c09b86fb9c0/working-groups/rls-2.0).
+rust-analyzer is a part of the [RLS-2.0 working group](https://github.com/rust-lang/compiler-team/tree/6a769c13656c0a6959ebc09e7b1f7c09b86fb9c0/working-groups/rls-2.0).
 Discussion happens in this Zulip stream: